20 Feb How You Can Find Evidence to Support Your New Belief

 The law of manifestation works this way: Like attract like.
 If you radiate wealth and abundance, you will attract wealth and abundance.
 If you radiate love, you will attract more love.
 If you feel successful, happy, lovable, healthy, and wealthy, you attract these things to you.
 Whatever you send out will come back to you in like kind!

-Pamala Oslie is a successful author, consultant, lecturer, and professional “sensitive” (psychic) who also has the ability to see electro-magnetic fields or auras.
-Pamala has been a frequent guest on many television & radio shows; has her own popular weekly radio show; is the Founder of www.LifeColorsCity.com; has three books, Life Colors: What Your Aura Colors Say About You; Love Colors: A New Approach to Love, Relationships, and Auras; and Make Your Dreams Come True.
+Pamala Oslie is a successful author, consultant, lecturer, and professional “sensitive” (psychic) who has the ability to see electromagnetic fields or auras.
+Pamala has been a frequent guest on many television & radio shows and is the author of three books: Life Colors: What Your Aura Colors Say About You; Love Colors: A New Approach to Love, Relationships, and Auras; and Make Your Dreams Come True.